illlefr4u/cp0x-audits/treehouse-tasset/README.md

 3. The address of the factory that was used for the AMM creation: [0x6A8cbed756804B16E05E741eDaBd5cB544AE21bf](https://etherscan.io/address/0x6A8cbed756804B16E05E741eDaBd5cB544AE21bf)

 4. The AMM factory in the `Curve` docs: [link](https://docs.curve.fi/references/deployed-contracts/#stableswap-ng)

+### Multi-signature Wallet (Multisig)

+1. The current threshold (minimum number of signatures to execute a transaction): 5.

+2. The current number of owners: 7.

+3. The multisig is the owner for all contracts developed by the `Treehouse` except the following:
+    * `Stratagy` -- no owner role in the source code.
+    * `ActionExecutor` -- same as above.
+    * `WstETHRateProvider`-- same as above.
+    * `ChainlinkRateProvider`-- same as above.
+    * `NavHelper`-- same as above.
+    * `PnlAccountingHelper` -- there is an owner role in the source code, but in the deployed contract the owner address is set to zero.